The Bolton Abbey 10K and family-friendly 5K, sponsored by Convenience Hire, are new events for runners of all abilities.

 For those who found Run Bolton Abbey very challenging, these events, which also take in the stunning scenery of Bolton Abbey, could be just the event for you.
 90% of the routes are on tarmac roads and well-made paths.

-There is a choice of two distances - 10K or 5K - which will appeal to all, whatever your running ability.
+Supported by Ilkley Harriers, the event has a choice of two distances - 10K or 5K - which will appeal to all, whatever your running ability.

 About the routes